 Language learning disorders frequently keep the individual from fully comprehending and/or expressing language.
 This is not a foreign language disability; but it is instead one of difficulty processing language in the areas of listening, reading, comprehending, expressing oneself efficiently, and/or being able to functionally communicate.
 Written language disabilities can also occur which often, but not always, coexist with dyslexia and/or dysgraphia.

 Language-learning disorders may coexist with children with learning disabilities.
 Organizing one’s thoughts into a cohesive and functional manner can be difficult and time-consuming.
 A speech-language pathologist is an expert in treating various types of language disorders that may occur developmentally or in individuals who have sustained a brain injury or stroke.
 Aphasia (loss of language) can follow a stroke.

 There are other aspects of language disorders such as anomia, which is where an individual exhibits difficulty in retrieving words; this can occur in children or adults.

 In addition, language and functional communication skills may be difficult for individuals within the autistic spectrum, genetic-related disorders such as Down syndrome or those with neurological impairments.

-For more information or a free consultation, call Vero Beach speech pathologist Dr. Julie Freiwald at 772-584-3705.
+For more information or a free consultation, call Vero Beach speech-language pathologist Dr. Julie Freiwald.